“Every child deserves the best possible start in life and support to fulfil their potential. A child’s

 Department for Children, Schools and Families 2012

-We have two Nursery and two Reception classes (for application procedures please see ‘Admissions’)
+We have a Nursery and two Reception classes (for application procedures please see ‘Admissions’)

 Our Nursery and Reception classes follow the Statutory Framework for the Early Years Foundation Stage.
 Our aim is to provide the children with a play based curriculum that is tailored for each child’s individual needs.
 We offer a welcoming, safe and secure environment where children’s excitement and love of learning can be sparked and developed.

 We provide a broad, balanced, relevant and differentiated curriculum which offers continuity and progression through our indoor and outdoor classrooms.
 In both Nursery and Reception we have a long term overview highlighting the learning opportunities from the seasons and festivals and topics for the year.
 We are always keen to plan through children’s interests as we firmly believe if they are interested and motivated they will learn.
 Half termly topics and themed weeks are used in both our Nursery and Reception class as a creative vehicle in delivering the EYFS curriculum.
 Both classes will focus on the same topic allowing for collaborative learning in our shared indoor and outdoor areas.

 At Yerbury we ensure that we have a safe, secure and stimulating environment both indoors and outdoors in which children can explore; make choices; ask questions; extend their skills and develop confidence.
 Happy children learn best so we plan activities that are challenging and fun.
 We encourage children to be independent and resources are well organized so children can access what they need.